 Los Angeles Paid Sick Leave and Minimum Wage Laws Enacted

-Adding to the hodgepodge of sick leave laws across California, Los Angeles becomes another city with independant sick leave laws.
+Adding to the hodgepodge of sick leave laws across California, Los Angeles becomes another city with independent sick leave laws.
 Despite the fact that the State of California recently implemented statewide sick leave laws, individual counties and cities throughout California are enacting additional laws.
 This creates a confusing web of employment laws for employers to abide by.
 The purpose of this article is to highlight the Los Angeles paid sick leave laws and some of the differences between the city ordinance and the state laws.

 Signing the sick leave law into effect